pearlchen/getting-started-guides/ethernet_over_usb/mac.md

 When you are in a busy or restricted network environment, connect to the Intel® Edison using the device mode micro-USB cable and a virtual ethernet connection known as "Ethernet over USB".
 Ethernet over USB uses the RNDIS protocol.

+---

+**Do not use this guide if you are on Mac OS 10.10 (Yosemite)**

+This process has been found to crash computers running Yosemite.
+Please proceed with caution and only use Ethernet over USB if you are on 10.9 (Mavericks) or lower.

+If you are on Mac 10.10, instead follow [Connect Your Intel Edison to Wi-Fi »](../connect_to_wifi/connect.md)

+---

 **Table of contents**